calley420/ece1000/README.md

 # Name and Major
 My name is Colby Alley, and my major is currently Electrical Engineering with a minor in Computer Science.
 # Semester involved
-This class was taken in Spring 2025.
+This class was taken during my Spring 2025 semester.
 # What is ECE 1000
 ECE 1000 is the introductory level course involving my major, electrical engineering.
 It involves the introduction to follow-up courses involving digital systems, circuit analysis, and basic skills involving equipment used by electrical engineers.